 2. Flower Garden:

 A flower garden is a space dedicated to the cultivation of ornamental flowers, prioritizing aesthetics and visual appeal.
 Flower garden come in various sizes and styles, ranging from formal and structured designs to more informal, cottage-style arrangements.
-It often showcase a diverse range of flowers, chosen for their colors, shapes, and fragrances.
+It often showcases diverse flowers, chosen for their colors, shapes, and fragrances.
 The primary goal is to create a visually pleasing environment that enhances the beauty of outdoor spaces and attracts pollinators.

 3. Herb Garden: